-Your faculty adviser is familiar with Grinnell's mission, core values, and curriculum, so she/he/ze can help you with planning your own education in the liberal arts.
-You should consult with your adviser about your plans and goals (your personal "mission") as well as the courses you want to take within the context of the liberal arts (the College's mission).
+Your faculty adviser is familiar with Grinnell's mission, core values, and curriculum, so your adviser will help you plan your own education in the liberal arts.
+You should consult with your adviser about your plans and goals (your personal "mission") and the courses you want to take within the context of the liberal arts (the College's mission).
 Your adviser may also suggest some courses for specific reasons.

 Please refer to the catalog to understand the requirements for graduation.

 Think about the first year as a whole — you'll take about 8 different classes your first year.
 Simultaneously, begin to plan for your second year.

 - Study a variety of disciplines.
 Think broadly about different ways of learning.
 A diversity of courses helps balance your workload.
 (You will want to avoid writing forty papers in one semester!)